It Can't Be!: Plot

-In the first novel describes the complexity of the shop manager Gorbushkin living in Soviet times, the end of the 1920s on unearned income.
+The first novel describes the complexity of the shop manager, Gorbushkin living in Soviet times, the end of the 1920s on unearned income.
 Being called to the investigator, he thoroughly believes that this will not bring anything good.
-These thoughts go to his wife and brother-in-law.
-Anna Vasilyevna, who, in order to prevent the inevitable confiscations of property urgently sell everything that was acquired by "back-breaking" labor.
-In addition, Anna hastily divorces with the main character and marries a neighbor, Vitaly Borisovich.
-And Gorbushkin, who is only called as a witness (a week before he still got arrested), returns in a good mood back home.
+These thoughts go to his wife, Anna, and his brother-in-law.
+Anna Vasilyevna, his wife, decides that in order to prevent the inevitable confiscations of their property, they must urgently sell everything that was acquired by "back-breaking" labor.
+In addition, Anna hastily divorces Gorbushkin and marries a neighbor, Vitaly Borisovich.
+And in the end, Gorbushkin, who is only called as a witness (a week before he still got arrested), returns home happily.